Skip to main content

 Civil Service

-The SISKA regularly takes on civilian staff on long-term assignments, with or without priority.
+SISKA regularly takes on civilian staff on long-term assignments, with or without priority.
 The tasks they are assigned can be very varied, depending on the season, the skills of each individual and the needs of the Institute.

 For more information, please contact us.

-The specifications (85467 and 63080) for the civil service positions are available online on the e-Zivi portal.
+The specifications (85467 and 63080) for civil service positions are available online on the e-Zivi portal.
 Before completing an assignment agreement, please always contact the institute first.

 Annual Reports